kunfa/mixedBayes/README.md

 <!-- badges: end -->

-In longitudinal studies, the same subjects are measured repeatedly over time, leading to correlations among the repeated measurements.
-Properly accounting for the intra-cluster correlations in the presence of data heterogeneity and long tailed distributions of the disease phenotype is challenging, especially in the context of high dimensional regressions.
-In this package, we developed a Bayesian quantile mixed effects model with spike- and -slab priors to dissect important gene - environment interactions under longitudinal genomics studies.
+With high-dimensional omics features, repeated measure ANOVA leads to longitudinal gene-environment interaction studies that have intra-cluster correlations, outlying observations and structured sparsity arising from the ANOVA design.
+In this package, we have developed robust sparse Bayesian mixed effect models tailored for the above studies ([Fan et al. (2025)] (https://doi.org/10.1093/jrsssc/qlaf027)).
 An efficient Gibbs sampler has been developed to facilitate fast computation.
 The Markov chain Monte Carlo algorithms of the proposed and alternative methods are efficiently implemented in 'C++'.
 The development of this software package and the associated statistical methods have been partially supported by an Innovative Research Award from Johnson Cancer Research Center, Kansas State University.

 ## How to install